4th Apr 2016

 On a visit to our helipad at The Royal London Hospital in Whitechapel last week, Ethan and his sister got to see the chosen name.
 The name has been placed on one of our helicopters, the G-EHMS registered MD902 Explorer.

 Ethan’s chosen name, and winning reason, is as follows:

 “Rowan is my sister’s name and the ancient meaning of Rowan is ‘little red one’ so seeing as the helicopters are red, it’s an ideal name.
 Plus my daddy raises money for London’s Air Ambulance.”

 The competition formed part of our ‘Your London, Your Helicopter’ fundraising campaign last year to acquire and sustain a second helicopter and extend our summer daylight flying hours for five years.
 Following generous donations from the people and organisations of London, our second helicopter, G-LNDN, is now operational, arriving in time to cover G-EHMS when it went offline for annual maintenance in January.

-Talking of his win and visit, Rowan said: “This has been fantastic!
+Talking of his win and visit, Ethan said: “This has been fantastic!
 When I grow up I have decided I now want to be a helicopter pilot.”